 Process understanding empowered by mechanistic models

-Chromatography is a complex superposition of different effects: fluid dynamics, mass transfer phenomena and thermodynamics of phase equilibria.
-Mechanistic models include all of these effects, denoted in terms of the mathematical language.
+Mechanistic models are based on physical and biochemical effects, denoted in terms of the mathematical language.
 Many process parameters are directly included in the model equations, and process quality attributes can be calculated from the simulation results.
 In this way, parameter studies allow the examination of positive or negative effects on the process before they occur in production.

 The result of a chromatography simulation is much more than just a plain chromatogram.
 Mechanistic models capture the movement of individual molecules along their journey from the interstitial volume of the mobile phase to the pore volume of the mobile phase and finally to the volume of the stationary phase.